Lawliar/CO3/README.md

 2. before using the docker file, submodule init are required, also llvm prebuilt and arm toolchain should be decompressed to the specified folder.

-3. CO3 features concolic executing the firmware on the MCU, for concolic executing, physical MCU is required.
+3. CO3 features concolic executing the firmware on the MCU; for concolic executing the firmware, physical MCU is required.

 4. We also have ports for desktop programs (i.e., see sym_runtime); however, this is currently under construction and only supports CGC programs.